-May be this applies to our evaluation of people as well.
+Maybe this applies to our evaluation of people as well.

 This might seem like a tall order but it isn’t.
-It just means that your head should be absolutely still while reading the question and the processing will automatically happen from that centre of stillness.
+It just means that your head should be absolutely still while reading the question and the processing will automatically happen from that center of stillness.

 What you need is to do though to achieve that stillness is to first remove all the notions, biases, strategies that you have force fitted into your head.

-The area you love the most, can hurt you the most
+The area you love the most can hurt you the most

 Since we are so attached to some areas we get sucked into some tough problems since we feel it is a variation of something we have done or we feel that it can be solved using a particular technique; this is unavoidable.
 But what you should avoid at all costs is getting too attached at that point and waste time trying to solving the question again from the beginning.

 You have to be aware at all points of the most precious commodity in an aptitude test — time.